-Reproductive Geneticists Gathered in Paris Present the First-Ever Whole Genome Sequencing Test in Embryos
+REPRODUCTIVE GENETICISTS GATHERED IN PARIS PRESENT THE FIRST-EVER WHOLE GENOME SEQUENCING TEST IN EMBRYOS

+The novel laboratory test will detect genes inherited from parents and new mutations that could lead to ‘de novo’ diseases such as autism

-PARIS, April 18, 2023 (GLOBE NEWSWIRE) -- Dr. Santiago Munné, a pioneer in preimplantation genetic diagnosis, presented the first whole genome sequencing test in embryos before delegates at the 20th Conference of the Preimplantation Genetic Diagnosis International Society (PGDIS), held this week in Paris.
+PARIS, FRANCE, April 18, 2023/EINPresswire.com/ -- Dr. Santiago Munné, a pioneer in preimplantation genetic diagnosis, presented the first whole genome sequencing test in embryos before delegates at the 20th Conference of the Preimplantation Genetic Diagnosis International Society (PGDIS), held this week in Paris.

 In his plenary address attended by over 300 experts, Dr. Munné, an internationally recognized trailblazer in reproductive genetics, presented validation data for GenomeScreen™, the test developed by the research team he leads at the biotechnology firm GenEmbryomics.